 Furthermore, we compute the vibrational frequencies of the host-guest system and benchmark these results against reference DFT calculations.
-As illustrated in Fig~\ref{fig:Fig_HG_phonon}(b), the mean vibrational frequency error is less than $1\%$, and its overall performance is on par with G-MLIP3 (see Fig.~\ref{fig:Fig_MultiMLFF}), demonstrating the ability of MLIPs to generalize to unseen atomic configurations, with absolute errors consistently below $\wavenumber{15}$ (see Fig.~\ref{fig:SI_hostguest_phononerror}).
-In addition, as shown in the SI, Fig.~\ref{fig:SI_vdw_hostguest}, the MACE MLIP quickly becomes less accurate upon isotropic cell expansion, due to its inability to capture long-range vdW interactions.
-This means that in simulations where substantial lattice expansion effects play a role, the vdW interactions must be treated explicitly in the MLIP.
-In the following simulations, we fix the lattice constants following experimental values for $295$K naphtalene structure.
+As illustrated in Fig~\ref{fig:Fig_HG_phonon}(b), the mean vibrational frequency error is less than $1\%$, and its overall performance is on par with G-MLIP3 (see Fig.~\ref{fig:Fig_MultiMLFF}), demonstrating the ability of MLIPs to generalize to unseen atomic configurations, with absolute errors consistently below $\wavenumber{15}$ (see Supplementary Fig.~14).

+As shown in Supplementary Note~3, we find that G-MLIP3 rapidly loses accuracy under isotropic cell expansion due to its inability to capture long-range van der Waals (vdW) interactions, whereas NMLIP retains accuracy for small expansions when predicting properties of the naphthalene crystal.
+When we analytically include vdW interactions in the potential, long-range effects can be accurately described even for very large lattice expansions in both generalized and specialized MACE MLIPs (see Supplementary Note~3).
+In the following simulations, we fix the lattice constants to the experimental values of the $295$~K naphthalene structure.